 Ahhhh new year, new hockey sticks!
 This time we’re talking about the Bauer Vapor Hyperlite – Bauer’s latest and greatest hockey stick that they’ve released to the public.

 Bauer alternates between Supreme and Vapor lineups every year and this time, it’s Vapor’s time to shine.

-I’m going to fully in depth on the benefits, downfalls and everything you need to know about this stick in this review.
+I’m going to be fully in-depth on the benefits, downfalls, and everything you need to know about this stick in this review.